yonasleykun27/Smart-Health-Monitor/README.md

 ---

-## What to check before publishing publicly

-- Remove or exclude raw datasets and any model artifacts containing sensitive information.
-- Prefer synthetic or small sample data for public demos.
-Use Git LFS for large model files if needed.

 ## Privacy & responsible use

 - This project is an educational prototype and is not clinically validated.
 Do not use it for clinical decision-making.